Stephen Leeder: Career

 Leeder began his career as an intern at Royal North Shore Hospital in North Sydney in 1966.
+He started his clinical training as a Medical Officer at Tinsley Baptist Mission Hospital in Baiyer River, Papua New Guinea, in 1968.
+He subsequently returned to Royal North Shore Hospital as a Medical Registrar (1969) and Senior Medical Registrar (1970), followed by a role as Clinical Assistant in Thoracic Medicine (1971–1973) alongside an appointment as a Visiting Lecturer in Chronic Disease Epidemiology at the University of Sydney.
+Between 1971 and 1973, he completed a Ph.D project at the University of Sydney examining factors affecting the lung function of Sydney school children.

 Leeder has a history of involvement in public health research, educational development and policy.
 His research interests as a clinical epidemiologist have been primarily asthma and cardiovascular disease.
 Leeder's interest in public health was piqued by spending 1968 in the highlands of Papua New Guinea.

-After post-doctoral experience at St. Thomas’s Hospital in London (1974–75) and McMaster University in Canada (1975–76), he was appointed foundation professor of community medicine at the University of Newcastle (New South Wales) in 1976 and remained there until the end of 1985.
-Leeder played a role in the development of innovative medical curriculum, and was foundation director of the Asian and Pacific Centre for Clinical Epidemiology.
-The Rockefeller Foundation awarded a grant to the University of Newcastle to establish the centre as part of the International Clinical Epidemiology Network (INCLEN) to develop clinical epidemiologists in the Asia-Pacific region.
+After post-doctoral clinical epidemiological experience at St. Thomas’s Hospital in London (1974–75) and innovative medical education atMcMaster University in Canada (1975–76), he was appointed foundation professor of community medicine at the University of Newcastle (New South Wales) in 1976 and remained there until the end of 1985.
+Leeder played a role in the development of new and different medical curriculum and student assessment.
+He was foundation director of the Asian and Pacific Centre for Clinical Epidemiology.
+The Rockefeller Foundation awarded a grant to the University of Newcastle to establish the centre as part of the International Clinical Epidemiology Network (INCLEN) to the develop clinical epidemiological skills of middle-order clinicians as clinical epidemiologists in the in the Asia-Pacific region.
 Leeder was the director of a department of community medicine from 1986 to 1996.
-In Newcastle, his research interests were cardiovascular disease, asthma and tobacco.
+In Newcastle, his research interests at that times were cardiovascular disease, asthma and tobacco.

-Leeder became Professor of Community Medicine at Westmead Hospital in western Sydney in 1986, and pursued research in heart disease and health promotion.
+Leeder became Professor of Community Medicine at Westmead Hospital in western Sydney in 1986, and he and his group pursued research in heart disease and health promotion.
 His chair was originally in the Department of Community Medicine at the University of Sydney and then in the Department of Public Health and Community Medicine, which became the Sydney School of Public Health.

-After serving for two years as head of the Department of Public Health and Community Medicine at the University of Sydney, Leeder was dean of the Medical Faculty from 1996 to 2002.
-He oversaw the implementation of a new graduate educational program, decentralization of the Faculty to its schools, strategic development of research and the formation of an extensive rural-education network for medical students.
+After serving for two years as head of the Department of Public Health and Community Medicine at the University of Sydney, Leeder was appointed dean of the Medical Faculty from 1996 to 2002.
+He oversaw the implementation of a new graduate-entry educational program, decentralization of the Faculty to its clinical schools, strategic development of research and the formation of an extensive rural-education network for medical students at Broken Hill, Dubbo and Northern Rivers.
+During this interval he contributed to several federal health initiatives including the National Better Health Commission.